yannxou/RefaceCPLiveControl/README.md

 	<img src="Images/clip_trigger_mode.jpg" alt="Clip Trigger Mode" width="50%" />
 </p>

-### D.Delay toggle:

-Enables the **Note repeat mode**.
+### Note Repeat Mode:

+Turn *on* the D.Delay switch (up position) to enable the Note Repeat Mode.
 In this mode, the MIDI notes from the keyboard are repeated automatically while they're pressed.

-Once enabled, the knobs control some settings for the note repeat:
+The following controls apply in this mode:
 * **Delay Time**: Sets the note repeat rate using fixed values from 1/32T to 1 bar.
 * **Delay Depth**: Sets the note repeat rate by specifying the number of notes per bar.

 <p align="center">